openshift/installer/Documentation/dev/build.md

-# Building Tectonic Installer
+# Building OpenShift Installer

-The Tectonic Installer leverages the [Bazel build system](https://bazel.build/) to build all artifacts, binaries, and documentation.
+The OpenShift Installer leverages the [Bazel build system](https://bazel.build/) to build all artifacts, binaries, and documentation.

 ## Getting Started